lucas-mancini/knockout-infinite-scroll/README.md

 The goal is to keep it simple, no build process nor minification is done on the js code.
 In a production environment, it will be suggested to concatenate and minify the js code, but that is beyond the scope of this example.

-Start the app with `node index.js`.
+Start the app with `node index.js`, and then navigate to http://localhost:8000/.

 Dependencies
 ----